-The National Assembly of State Arts Agencies (NASAA) has named Nola Ruth, former chair and current council member of the Missouri Arts Council, the recipient of its 2020 Distinguished Public Service Award.
+The National Assembly of State Arts Agencies (NASAA) has named Cyndy Andrus, former chair of the Montana Arts Council, the recipient of its 2022 Distinguished Public Service Award.
 The award honors volunteer leaders of the state arts agency field whose outstanding service, creative thinking and leadership significantly impact public support for the arts in their state and across the country.
 The award will be presented on September 24 during NASAA Assembly 2022 in Kansas City, Missouri.

 “A dedicated public servant, Cyndy Andrus is thoughtful, forward-thinking and innovative in her many roles,” said NASAA President and CEO Pam Breaux.
 “She’s guided by a strong sense of community and has a real passion for the arts and the many ways they enhance and deepen civic life.
-Wherever she serves, at every level, she brings a positive attitude, a sense of possibility, strategic focus and work ethic to the mission.
-Grounded, practical, wise and supportive, Nola inspires others to bring their best to the cause.
-I can think of no one more deserving than Nola to receive this award based on her lifetime of service to the arts, state agencies and NASAA.”
+Wherever she serves, at every level, she brings a positive attitude, a sense of possibility, strategic focus and a truly impressive ability to work with others to achieve the goals at hand.
+I can think of no one more deserving than Cyndy to receive this award based on her decades of service to the arts, to Montana and to NASAA.”

 2018 Molly Leach Pratt, Tennessee

 2012 Dorothy Pierce McSweeny, District of Columbia